 The truth is the internet is such a broad and deep resource that simply putting information online will not attract anyone.
 Being there helps.
 It makes you available.
 But the real issue with engaging young people has always been they are not even vaguely interested in most of the issues adults want them to talk about.
 Or perhaps it is the way we frame those issues?

 I thought it might be good to write about what might work for youth engagement and invite others to contribute to the discussion.
 To start this process I had a long discussion with my kids, two hours to be precise while I had them captive in the car on the long drive home from Sydney to Newcastle.
-The following points are what I learned:
+The following points are what I learned about engaging young people:

 1. Adults Don’t Get Kids